Residence Hall COVID-19 Safety Guidelines

 Student(s) found to be in violation of the Student Code of Conduct and/or the guidelines imposed during the pandemic will be subject to student conduct sanctions.
 Please see The Code of Conduct online, Geneseo Update, and the Student Handbook.

-- Unvaccinated residents must participate in weekly pool testing for COVID-19 is mandatory.
+- Unvaccinated residents must participate in surveillance testing for COVID-19.

 - NYS DOH guidelines as they pertain to COVID-19 must be followed - links: https://health.ny.gov/ and https://coronavirus.health.ny.gov/home

-If you are found in violation of the code of conduct or any of the rules and regulations listed above, you may be removed from on-campus housing.
+If you are found in violation of the code of conduct or any of the COVID-19 rules, you may be removed from on-campus housing.

 Practice good hygiene, wash your hands, and if you do not feel well, stay in bed and seek medical attention if appropriate.
 Be considerate of others.